Last Updated August, 2020

 Go to the Gellert Hill and One of The Viewing Platforms

 After that, walk more south towards Gellert Hill.
 Getting to the top of the hill will take about 20-30 minutes.
-It is better to walk on foot from the Erzsebet bridge along one of the paths.
+It is better to walk on foot from the Erzsebet bridge taking one of the paths.
 Those who don’t feel like walking may take a bus #27, which departs from Moricz Zsigmond krt.

 Before you get to the top, there are a few interesting statues to stop by and vistas from where you get an amazing view of both sides of Budapest.
 At the top, there is the Statue of Liberty, the Citadel, and the Philosophical Garden, a place that not many people know about.